-Xilinx SDK (Software Development Kit) contains the MicroBlaze cross-compiler which can be used to build software for the MicroBlaze inside a PYNQ MicroBlaze.
-SDK is available for free as part of the Xilinx Vivado WebPack.
+Xilinx Vitis Unified Software Platform contains the MicroBlaze cross-compiler which can be used to build software for the MicroBlaze inside a PYNQ MicroBlaze.
+Vitis Unified Software Platform is available for free and includes Vivado.

 The full source code for all supported PYNQ MicroBlaze peripherals is available from the project GitHub.
 PYNQ ships with precompiled PYNQ MicroBlaze executables to support various peripherals (see PYNQ Libraries), so Xilinx software is only needed if you intend to modify existing code, or build your own PYNQ MicroBlaze applications/peripheral drivers.